Diastasis Recti (Abdominal Separation) – PART ONE!

 How to Know if You Have Diastasis Recti

 DR most commonly develops during the latter part of the second trimester of your pregnancy or in your third trimester.
 (It can also exist in men and women that yo yo diet or do sit ups incorrectly or newborns!)
-The condition may develop sooner if you put on a lot of weight quickly at the start of your pregnancy, are carrying more than one baby, it is a second pregnancy that is shortly after your first pregnancy, you are over 35 or your have poor core strength pre-pregnancy.
+The condition may develop sooner if you put on a lot of weight quickly at the start of your pregnancy, carry more than one baby, become pregnant again quickly after a first pregnancy, over 35 years of age or your have poor core strength pre-pregnancy.

 You can use the test set out below while pregnant or post birth.
 If you are unsure, speak to your doctor or midwife or a pre/post natal exercise specialist and ask them to check you.
 Always speak to your medical professional if you have pain or bulging from the belly button.